The secure attachment is one type of attachment style characterized by self-reliance, emotional maturity, and honest communcation.

 There is some information though on how to remain a secure attachment type.

 How to keep a secure attachment

 Attachment styles don’t stay fixed for the whole life in every single case.
 A shift is possible and a secure attachment could become more anxious.

-Secure indeed can exaggerate in feeling like their partner’s well being is their responsibility, and they can be overly inclined to forgiving.
+Secure indeed can exaggerate in feeling like their partner’s well-being is their responsibility, and they can be overly inclined to forgive.

 One way that can happen is if the secure partner continually respond to their partner’s unacceptable behavior and keep tolerating it.

 That’s more likely to happen in inexperienced secure attachment types, but make a mental note anyway: too much cr@p, and you cut the cr@p.